treeplate/aoc_online/README.md

 # aoc_online

 A simulator for [Advent of Code](https://adventofcode.com/2025) days 1-4.
+First look at the respective days on that site.

 ## Day 1
 Put 'R' or 'L' followed by a number in the textfield, then press enter